jakmate/FloodWatcher/README.md

 ## To Do

 - Load warnings in bg on launch?
-- Fix builds (Decide if qt5 and qt6 especially for linux since ubuntu-latest is missing qt location)
+- Fix builds
-- Add test coverage for qml?
-- Add cpp tests
 - Improve profiling (hard to read)
+- gtest vs Qt Test (or keep both use depending on file)

 ## Requirements